Nelsontorresjr330/CSCI3038_Python_Programming/README.md

 ## Projects
 • Project 1 - Calculating Pi using dart tosses

-• Prohect 2 - Using a Python Program to read robot commands
+• Project 2 - Using a Python Program to read robot commands

 • Project 3 - Program utilizing Generators in Python